maitray16/CodeKits/react-flask-mongo-nginx/README.md

 - If you are using multiple docker-compose apps on the same server (without virtualbox), make sure you don't have multiple nginx listening on the same port.

-- It is a good idea to run your databases on different servers instead of bundling in with the application.
+- It is a good idea to run your databases on different servers instead of bundling it with the application.

 - You can increase your Flask gunicorn worker count to 2 * (number of cores) + 1. http://docs.gunicorn.org/en/stable/design.html